John Lewis Childs: Ornithology

 Childs was an elected member of the American Ornithological Union and maintained one of the largest private ornithology libraries in the United States.
-He possessed the largest privately held collection of over 1,100 mounted North American birds, most with nest and eggs.
+He possessed the largest privately held collection of over 1,100 mounted North American birds, most with nests and eggs.
 He personally collected more than 700 specimens of this collection.
 He was also a friend of John Burroughs, who contributed articles on birds to Childs’ magazine, The Warbler.
 Childs published the journal from 1906 to 1913.

 Death

 Childs died aboard a New York Central train from Albany to New York City in 1921.
 His company continued to operate in the 1920s, only stopping in the Great Depression.
 His wife sold the seed catalog operation to the Edward T. Bromfield Seed Company in the mid-1920s.
 Childs’ realty holdings were sold in the mid-1930s, valued by the broker at $2,000,000.
 Childs's ornate 18 room Victorian house in Floral Park was torn down in 1950.